ajkm1/BangleApps/apps/bowlsscore/README.md

 	9	At any time, check the score card for a sum total of the shots for each team.

 Features
-Track strokes for multiple teams (1-20) Set number of ends in a game.
+Track shots per end for multiple teams (1-20); set number of ends in a game.

 Requests
 Andrew Keegan (GitHub.com/ajkm1) (not that I'm likely to be able to help you though!
 Not really a programmer...)